 Alabama 7 Day Eviction Notice to Quit

-This Alabama eviction notice is used when a tenant commits an act in which the law does not require the landlord to grant an opportunity to cure the violation.
+This Alabama eviction notice is commonly associated with situations in which a tenant is alleged to have committed a violation for which Alabama law does not require the landlord to provide an opportunity to cure.

-This notice does not allow the tenant a chance to correct the violation.
+This notice does not typically provide the tenant with an opportunity to correct the alleged violation.

 Non-Payment of Rent: 7 days. § 35-9A-421(b)